-Enroll-HD is a so-called "observational" clinical study, as it consists of the acquisition and collection of information and biological samples (blood), without providing also for the administration of an experimental drug.
+Enroll-HD is a so-called "observational" clinical study: it consists of clinical data and biological samples collection, without administration of any experimental drug.

 It is carried out in all five continents and is funded by the CHDI Foundation, which is based in the United States.

 What is the goal of Enroll-HD?

 The objective of the study is to understand the natural history of the HS, transforming a series of insights into numbers.

 What does it consist of?